 Speaker(s): Regine Basha, Birgit Rathsmann, Kristin Lucas

-Digits to Digital – Trends in Merging the Handmade with Digital Technologies
+New Technologies in Art – Trends in Merging the Handmade with Digital

 New technologies have ushered in not only a new aesthetic platform but have also invigorated ways in which analog and/or handmade material can be realized.

-Learn about contemporary artwork that merges slow hand-making with digital technologies in the most innovative ways.
-Panelists include artists as well as curators and institutions that have recognized and supported this work.
+Learn about contemporary artwork that merges slow hand-making with new technologies in art in the most innovative ways.
+Panelists include Regine Basha, curator, writer and founder of Basha Projects and artists Birgit Rathsmann and Kristin Lucas, all of whom have recognized and supported this work.